jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

 In any proceeding, the party who calls a witness may, if the Judge determines that the witness is hostile and gives permission, cross-examine the witness to the extent authorised by the Judge.

 ### 95 Restrictions on cross-examination by parties in person
-(1) A defendant in or a party to a sexual case, or a defendant in or a party to a criminal or civil proceeding concerning family violence or harassment, is not entitled to personally cross-examine—
+(1) A defendant in or a party to a sexual case, or a defendant in or a party to a criminal or civil proceeding concerning family violence, stalking and harassment, or harassment, is not entitled to personally cross-examine—
   (a) a complainant; or
   (b) any other witness (for example, a propensity witness) who has made an allegation against that defendant or party (as applicable),—
-    (i) in a criminal proceeding, of an offence of a sexual nature, or of an offence of family violence or harassment; or (ii) in a civil proceeding, of a sexual nature, or of family violence or harassment; or (c) a child who is a witness of a kind not described in paragraph (a) or (b), unless the Judge gives permission.
+    (i) in a criminal proceeding, of an offence of a sexual nature, or of an offence of family violence, or of an offence of stalking and harassment; or
+    (ii) in a civil proceeding, of a sexual nature, or of family violence or harassment; or (c) a child who is a witness of a kind not described in paragraph (a) or (b), unless the Judge gives permission.
 (2) In a civil or criminal proceeding, a Judge may, on the application of a witness, or a party calling a witness, or on the Judge’s own initiative, order that a party to the proceeding must not personally cross-examine the witness.